14.11.1.7 Numeric Display - Color/Alarm/Basic

 Select the numeric value color for when the Alarm is displayed.

-• This cannot be set when [Bitmap Font] is selected.
+• This property cannot be set when [Bitmap Font] is selected.

 Plate Color